📝 Food safety and HACCP · ⏱️ 3 min read

 How long can raw eggs sit at room temperature?

-Can I still use tartare from yesterday?
+Can I use yesterday's tartare if it was refrigerated?

 ⚠️ EU Regulation 1169/2011 — Allergen Information https://eur-lex.europa.eu/eli/reg/2011/1169/oj